Are you a young adult worried about your mental health? Perhaps your son or daughter is struggling and you want to investigate their options?

-In either case, effective mental health treatments are available, but did you know that not all providers of psychotherapy can prescribe medications?
+In either case, effective mental health treatment is available, but did you know that not all providers of psychotherapy can prescribe medications?

-In this article, we’ll highlight the most important things to think about as you decide which treatments are right for you or your loved one.
+In this article, we’ll highlight the most important things to think about as you decide which treatment center is right for you or your loved one.
 Read On!

 A good first step is to contact your health insurance company and see if they can direct you towards their list of covered mental health service providers that are nearby.
 Start comparing provider fees if financial considerations are high on the list.